douglaskataki/PrivEscWindows/README.md

 ## Insecure Service Permission

-1) Check service daclsvc with accesschk (if it can be modify) and sc (its configuration)
+1) Check service daclsvc with accesschk (if it can be modify) and sc.exe (its configuration)
 2) Check its status
 ```cmd
 sc query daclsvc